Language

 In Addition mode, click Add Source to combine more than two sound sources

-Use presets to quickly see the effect of 2 or 10 identical sources
+Use the presets to quickly see the effect of 2 or 10 identical sources

 The Sound Level Reference bar shows where your result falls on the hearing scale